esbmc/esbmc/python/README.md

 readme.

 Const correctness falls by the wayside with most Boost.Python operations.
-As a result, all expressions are immutable from python, but take care not to pass (for example) an expression reference into a C++ method that will mutate it.
+As a result expression are read-only from python, but take care not to pass (for example) an expression reference into a C++ method that will mutate it.
 Otherwise you'll set fire to an expression that the rest of ESBMC thought was const.